Ramsha42001/Ramsha42001/README.md

 </div>

 ### 🚀 About Me
-🎯 Full Stack Developer with expertise in Modern Web Technologies 🤖 Passionate about Generative AI and Machine Learning 💻 Building scalable applications with MERN Stack
+🎯 Full Stack Developer with expertise in Modern Web Technologies including next.js,React,Typescript,TailwindCSS 🤖 Passionate about Generative AI,Data Analysis and full stack web development 💻 Building scalable applications with MERN Stack
 🔮 Exploring the intersection of AI and Web Development 🌱 Currently diving deep into Large Language Models and AI Applications 📚 Continuous learner & technology enthusiast
-🎨 Passionate about creating beautiful user experiences
+🎨 Passionate about creating beautiful user experiences using Next.js and React

 ### 💻 Tech Universe